michael2012z/BitBible/markdown/KJV/files/Exod.md

 17. And when Joshua heard the noise of the people as they shouted, he said unto Moses, There is a noise of war in the camp.

-18. And he said, It is not the voice of them that shout for mastery, neither is it the voice of them that cry for being overcome: but the noise of them that sing do I hear.being…: Heb. weakness
+18. And he said, It is not the voice of them that shout for mastery, neither is it the voice of them that cry for being overcome: but the noise of them that sing do I hear.

 19. And it came to pass, as soon as he came nigh unto the camp, that he saw the calf, and the dancing: and Moses’ anger waxed hot, and he cast the tables out of his hands, and brake them beneath the mount.